eirikt/default-webapp-vue-vite-vercel/README.md

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1">
 ```

 <sub>[ <code>v0.1.15</code>: [commit](https://github.com/eirikt/default-webapp-vue-vite-vercel/commit/b02bec76c64ed9b300553638316a299ba0baf658) | [deployment](https://defaultwebapp-cy9x4wa7g-eirik-torskes-projects.vercel.app) ]</sub>

 ### Vite
 [Vite](https://vitejs.dev) is a new take on the building of ECMAScript-based project.
-(For my part, I am happy to leave webpack behind...)
+(For my part, I am happy to leave **webpack** behind...)
 Vite is a great alternative; it almost feels like there is no build step at all.
-Furthermore, you get incredible fast Hot Module Reloading, which you can only get with sophisticated tooling.
+Furthermore, you get incredible fast automatic ("hot") module reloading (HMR), which you can only get with sophisticated tooling.
 Vite uses [esbuild](https://esbuild.github.io) (bundler) and [Rollup](https://rollupjs.org) (plugins) under the hood.

-**An alternative to a build tool producing a bundled artifact, is using ECMAScript Modules (ESM) directly in the browser.
-Then you must organize your web app as ESM modules, and typically host then beside index.html file.
-In addition, common third-party ESM components, like Vue, will also be fetched by the web app via the browser.
-This capability has been supported by most modern browsers since approximately 2020.**

-Nevertheless, bundled web app artifacts is still the idiomatic way of deploying/hosting web apps – and we will also organize our wep app that way, later on.
-First, however, let us try without a build step...

 Install Vite:
 ```shell